 About the Advanced Social Work Practice Postgraduate course

-You will learn from an experienced teaching team of qualified practitioners from across the health and social care professions, including social work and adult and mental health nursing.
-We also invite senior specialist practitioners from local authorities to deliver lectures that provide the latest knowledge and real-world insights from their field.
+Learn from an experienced teaching team who are qualified in areas across the health and social care professions, including social work and adult and mental health nursing.
+We also invite senior specialist practitioners from local authorities to deliver lectures that provide the latest knowledge and practical insights from their field.

 Did you know?

 Mature ApplicantsOur University welcomes applications from mature applicants who demonstrate academic potential.
 We usually require some evidence of recent academic study, for example completion of an access course, however recent relevant work experience may also be considered.
 Please note that for some of our professional courses all applicants will need to meet the specified entry criteria and in these cases work experience cannot be considered in lieu.

 If you wish to apply through this route you should refer to our University Recognition of Prior Learning policy that is available on our website.